42 Tundra Facts to Help Kids Learn About This Frigid Biome

 • The kea is the only parrot living in a tundra.

-Although tundras are known for their lack of biodiversity compared to other biomes, there are still many plants growing there.
+Although tundras are known for their trees compared to other biomes, there are still many plants growing in these ecosystems.
+Here are some of the top tundra vegetation facts:

 Alpine tundra in the Sierra Nevada